Skips-Scramble/stochastic-finances/Notes.md

     - This also adjusts for inflation assuming your pay is inflation-adjusted
   - Can do a flat savings increase or a percentage
 - Add bonuses eventually
+- Make it so that savings can't go negative is retirement is positive

 ## Kids, College, Other
 - Have options to put in other expenses, put in time periods, adjustments over time, starting/stopping